Barbara Bouchey Makes Her Final Statement to Raniere – and She Is in His Face

 But you lied.
 And you margined it and you exposed me to risk.
 With the account in my name and you as the trader, I was forced to cover $1.7 million of your losses.

-You then feigned innocent.
-And not knowing that this could ever happen, another lie.
-Which I learned after I left because you did the same thing with Pam’s money.
+You then feigned innocence.
+And not knowing that this could ever happen, another lie – all fo which I learned after I left because you did the same thing with Pam’s money.

 There you were crying, vowing to pay me back, saying you were responsible knowing that I never signed up for that.

-When that didn’t work, you launched an avalanche of litigation for eight years dragging me into 14 lawsuits, four states, had me arrested, removed my passport, had Clare launch investigation on my Financial Planning Ethics Board with their 29 salacious allegations, including extortion.
-Additionally, you used other board members to file extortion charges against me in Mexico, having bribed a judge to toss me into a dark prison never to be to be seen again.
+When that didn’t work, you launched an avalanche of litigation for eight years dragging me into 14 lawsuits, in four states, had me arrested, removed my passport, had Clare launch an investigation with my Financial Planning Ethics Board with their 29 salacious allegations, including extortion.
+Additionally, you used other board members to file extortion charges against me in Mexico, having bribed a judge to toss me into a dark prison never to be seen again.

 THE COURT: Please slow down a bit.